Audit & Accounting | | Jun 20, 2019

 - Basic organisational and operational information about each fund they manage, such as the type of private fund that it is (e.g., hedge fund, private equity fund, or liquidi- ty fund), general information about the size and ownership of the fund, general fund data, and the adviser’s services to the fund.

-- Identification of five categories of “gatekeepers” that perform critical roles as advisers and the private funds they manage (i.e., auditors, prime brokers, custodians, administrators and marketers).
+- Identification of five categories of “gatekeepers” who perform critical roles as advisers and the private funds they manage (i.e., auditors, prime brokers, custodians, administrators and marketers).

 - SEC-registered investment advisers with at least $150m in private funds assets under management use Form PF to report, on a non-public basis, information about the private funds that they manage.
 Most advisers file Form PF annually to report general information such as the types of private funds advised (e.g., hedge funds or private equity), each fund’s size, leverage, liquidity and types of investors.